Colony of Liberia: Expansion and growth

 According to J. N. Danforth, General Agent of the Society, as of 1832 "the legislature[s] of fourteen States, among which are New Hampshire, Vermont, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Ohio, and Indiana, and nearly all the ecclesiastical bodies in the United States[,] have recommended the Society to the patronage of the American people."

 From the establishment of the colony, the American Colonization Society had employed mostly white agents to govern the colony.
 In 1842, Joseph Jenkins Roberts, a mixed-race, freeborn man from Petersburg, Virginia, became the first non-white governor of Liberia.
 In 1847, the legislature of Liberia declared itself an independent state, with Roberts as its first President.

 Mortality

 Tropical diseases were a major problem for the settlers, and the new immigrants to Liberia suffered the highest mortality rates since accurate record-keeping began.
 Of the 4,571 emigrants who arrived in Liberia between 1820 and 1843, only 1,819—40%—were alive in 1843.
-The ACS knew of the high death rate, but continued to send more people to the colony.
+The American Colonization Society knew of the high death rate, but continued to send more people to the colony.
 Professor Shick writes: